Guides

 }

-Customizing log levels
+Customizing Slog levels

-The slog package provides four log levels by default, and each one is associated with an integer value: DEBUG (-4), INFO (0), WARN (4), and ERROR (8).
-The gap of 4 between each level is a deliberate design decision made to accommodate logging schemes with custom levels between the default ones.
-For example, you can create a custom NOTICE level between INFO and WARN with a value of 1, 2, or 3.
+The gap of four between each level is a deliberate design decision made to accommodate logging schemes with custom levels between the default ones.
+For example, you can create a custom level between INFO and WARN with a value of 1, 2, or 3.

-You've probably noticed that all loggers are configured to log at the INFO level by default, which causes events logged at a lower severity (such as DEBUG) to be suppressed.
+We previously observed that all loggers are configured to log at the INFO level by default, which causes events logged at a lower severity (such as DEBUG) to be suppressed.
 You can customize this behavior through the HandlerOptions type as shown below:

 func main() {